 The fix is rarely a model.
 It is the missing operational layer: a real-time dashboard and one good alert that show what just happened, this second.
 I build that operational layer for teams, and the effect on product decisions is immediate.
 When everyone can see the same live picture, priorities stop being a fight and start being obvious.

 Smaller frictions are worth killing too.
-A lot of the PM week disappears into chores that a small, sharp tool handles better, which is why I ship a self-serve PM Toolkit for the recurring ones: scoring a backlog, prepping a stakeholder 1:1, choosing the metric that actually matters.
+A lot of the PM week disappears into chores that a small, sharp tool handles better, which is why I ship a self-serve Product Toolkit for the recurring ones: scoring a backlog, prepping a stakeholder 1:1, choosing the metric that actually matters.
 Give a team clear inputs and a live view, and the strategy work gets much easier.

 Is a fractional PM the right call for you?